 The United Arab Emirates has added another rollercoaster to its growing attraction inventory with the official launch of Turbo Track at Ferrari World Abu Dhabi.
 [Read more…]

 Filmdom’s favorite ape is about to make his big screen comeback, and visitors to Madame Tussauds wax museums in New York Citycan prepare for the adventure with the exclusive new Kong: Skull Island Experience.
 [Read more…]

 Ferrari World Abu Dhabi has unveiled Turbo Track, a new rollercoaster set to open at the end of March.
 [Read more…]

 DXB Entertainments and Merlin Entertainments Group have announced that a Legoland Dubai Hotel, the Middle East’s first Lego branded hotel, is coming to Dubai Parks and Resorts.
 [Read more…]

 By Seth Kubersky

-Recently, the Walt Disney Company announced plans to purchase 100% ownership of the Disneyland Paris resort in France.
-If news that the Walt Disney Company is not already the sole owner of Disneyland Paris comes as a surprise, you may be interested to know Disney doesn’t completely (or even mostly) own many of the international attractions that bear its name.
+Recently, the Walt Disney Company completed plans to purchase 100% ownership of the Disneyland Paris resort in France.
+If news that the Walt Disney Company was not always the sole owner of Disneyland Paris comes as a surprise, you may be interested to know Disney doesn’t completely (or even mostly) own many of the international attractions that bear its name.
 Here’s is a brief primer on who owns the Disney parks around the world: [Read more…]

 The Walt Disney Company has announced plans to increase its Disneyland Paris ownership stake, in hopes of gaining complete control of the French resort before this year’s 25th anniversary is over.
 [Read more…]